Hell, Hades, Sheol, and Gehenna

-In Christian theology, hell is the place where unrepentant sinners go after this life.
+In the Christian religion, hell is the place where unrepentant sinners go after this life.
 The Bible describes hell as eternal (Jude 7, 12-13) and punitive (e.g. Matt.
 23:32, 2 Pet.
 2:4).
 Hell is further described as a place of fire (e.g. Matt.
 25:41), although there isn't consensus among Christians as to whether that imagery is intended to be literal or figurative.
-According to Jesus, hell was originally intended for the devil and fallen angels (cf. Matt.
+According to Jesus Christ, hell was originally intended for the Satan and demons (cf. Matt.
 25:41).
-(Learn more about Satan according to the Bible here and the afterlife in Christianity here.)

 According to a Gallup Poll, 70% of Americans believe in hell.
 Belief in hell is highest among regular churchgoers: 92% of those who attend church weekly believe in hell, as do 74% of those who attend nearly weekly.